Kitchen Layout Trends 2026: 7 Smart Layout Shifts Replacing Open-Plan Living

 The butler’s pantry is becoming standard in new builds and major renovations.

-Even compact homes are carving out:
+Even compact homes are carving out the following:

 - Slim walk-through pantries